kenryuS/KenryusSideProjects/README.md

-# Kenryusprogramming
+# KenryuS Side Projects
-This is @kenryuS programming archive repository for some small project that doesn't need independent repository.
-These programming languages are in this repos:
+This is @kenryuS programming side projects repository These programming languages are in this repos:

 - Python